frootlab/rian/docs/glossary.rst

             was first opened.
 Static cursors are not thread-safe but support counting the rows with respect to a given filter and sorting the rows.

+    Aggregation Function

+        *Aggregation Functions* are :class:`callable` objects, that transform sequences of objects of a given domain into a single value.
+Examples include :func:`len`, :func:`sum`, :func:`min` or :func:`max`, but depending on the domain, many out-of-the-box aggregators are shipped with the standard library package :mod:`statistics` or with third party packages like :mod:`numpy`.

+    Field Identifier

+        *Field Identifiers* uniquely identify a field within an object.
+Thereby, however, the identification mechanism by itself is not unique since an object may comprise fields, given by it's attributes, items or other accessing mechanisms, such that the requirements to the field identifier depend on the domain, which specifies this mechanism:

+        :objects: For the domain :class:`object`, the field identifiers are the attribute names of the objects, and therefore required to be valid identifiers as specified in :PEP:`3131`.
+The functions in the module :mod:`nemoa.base.operator` additionally allow the usage of dots, for the identification of arbitrary sub-objects within the object hierarchy.
+        :mappings: For the domain :class:`dict` (or any subclass of the :class:`Mapping class <collection.abs.Mapping>`), the field
+            identifiers are the keys of the mappings and therefore required to be :term:`hashable` objects.
+The functions in the module :mod:`nemoa.base.operator` additionally require, that the field
+            identifiers are not given by tuples.
+        :sequences: For any subclass of the :class:`Sequence class
+            <collection.abs.Sequence>` (like :class:`list` or :class:`tuple`)
+            the field identifiers are not the names of fields, but their position within the sequence (starting with 0) and therefore required to be non-negative integers.

+    Field Variable

+        *Field Variables* provide information about fields of objects or collections of objects.
+Thereby the definition of field variables depends on the types of the underlying fields:

+        :constant fields: For field variables that represent a constant field (e.g. group keys in grouped sequences), it is sufficient to only provide the :term:`field identifier` `<field>`.
+If the target type supports named identifiers, then the variable name can be included in the definition by `(<field>, <name>)`, where the variable name is required to be a valid field identifier for the target type.
+        :non-constant fields: For variables that summarize non-constant fields, an additional :term:`aggregation function` has to be included within the definition by `(<field>, <aggregator>)`, or by including the variable name by `(<field>, <aggregator>, <name>)`.
+        :multiple fields: Field variables may also summarize information about multiple fields.
+In this case the definition has to be given in the format `(<fields>, <aggregator>, <name>)`, where `<fields>` is a tuple of field identifiers and `<aggregator>` an aggregation function, which accepts the specified fields as arguments.